 In 1909, in the exertion of Lady Haring Hum, an initiative had been taken to reproduce the paintings of Ajanta.
 A group of Indian master artists involved themselves in this legendary work.
 Those were respectively, Nandalal Basu, Syed Ahammad, Asit Kumar Halder, Dorothy Larcher, Samarendra Nath Gupta and more.
 She gifted all the replications to the “India Society” of London.
 The above damaged painting of Ajanta cave(left side)is an example that reproduced by the Lady Haring Hum(right side).

-An unforgettable initiative finally staged by two Italian specialists to recover all the demolished frescos of Ajanta cave.
-We Indians are cordially thankful forever to Prf.
-Lorenzo Cecchini and Count Orsini for such efforts.
+An unforgettable initiative finally staged by two Italian specialists to recover all the demolished frescoes of Ajanta cave.
+We Indians are cordially thankful forever to Prof. Lorenzo Cecchini and Count Orsini for such efforts.
 They removed all the defective colors unnecessarily used by some incompetent artists Moreover, they recovered paintings by maintaining the identical colors and to keep it durable, they even used a kind of transparent gum on the paintings and therefore, it moved to its original luster.
 They functioned in Ajanta from 1920 to 1922.

 In the modern era, most of the paintings we found in Ajanta cave that recovered by those greatest Italian specialists although, in 1935, some new paintings in the deepest parts of Ajanta cave discovered by some tourists and those are still, in good condition.